GaryMcHugh/LearnOnYourOwn/README.md

 	...

-repeat this for each collection.
+Repeat this for each collection.